Equitable1 is committed to protecting all Personal Information obtained in the course of conducting our business.

 Defaults: If the credit facility you have with us or you have guaranteed is in default, we may release your Personal Information to collection agencies, the originating broker or any subsequent mortgagee, or other third parties as necessary for the purposes of assisting in collecting the debt.
 We will limit the amount and type of Personal Information disclosed to that which is necessary to facilitate the collection of the arrears.

 We have implemented organizational, technological and physical safeguards to protect the security of your Personal Information under our control in a manner that is appropriate to the sensitivity of the Personal Information.
 These safeguards are intended to protect the security of Personal Information, regardless of the format in which it is held, against loss or theft, and against unauthorized access, disclosure, copying, use or modification.
 Authorized employees, agents and mandataries will have access to your Personal Information in order to perform their job functions.
+The importance of protecting the confidentiality of your information is specified in our employment agreements and regularly confirmed in writing.

 Subject to contractual and legal restrictions as well as reasonable notice, you may request access to or correction of the Personal Information we hold about you at any time by submitting a written request to the Chief Privacy Officer.
 Please be prepared to verify your identity upon making such a request.
 We will respond to your access request within 30 days of receiving all necessary information, or advise you if we require additional time.